-For this reason, you cannot ignore the average handle time (AHT) of your call center.
+For this reason, you cannot ignore the average handle time of your call center.

-But what is average handling time (AHT), how to measure it, and how can it be improved to ensure excellent customer service?
-Well, we are going to explain that in this article, one-by-one.
+But what is average handling time, how to measure it, and how to reduce average handle time in a call center to ensure excellent customer service?
+Well, we will explain that in this article, one by one.

-The average handling time (AHT) is the amount of time you spent on your phone with your customer.
+The average handle time is the amount of time you spent on your phone with your customer.
 It indicates the time it takes you from start to finish to complete a service call.
 It includes the hold times, the customer conversation, and any necessary follow-ups.

 Call centers often analyze this metric as part of measuring efficiency and one of the most common KPIs.
-An important KPI to measure in call centers is AHT, which evaluates the effectiveness of agents, operational efficiency, and productivity.
+An important KPI to measure in call centers is average handle time, which evaluates the effectiveness of agents, operational efficiency, and productivity.